mahmoodhamdi/daily_challenge/README.md

 ```
 Input: s = "coaching", t = "coding"
 Output: 4
 Explanation: Append the characters "ding" to the end of s so that s = "coachingding".
 Now, t is a subsequence of s ("coachingding").
+It can be shown that appending any 3 characters to the end of s will never make t a subsequence.
 ```

 **Example 2:**